KasiViswanadh-Raga/RKTECH/README.md

 # Features

-Determines whether a password is weak or strong based on the following criteria:
-Password length must be at least 8 characters.
+Determines whether a password is weak or strong based on the following criteria:\n Password length must be at least 8 characters.
 Password must contain at least one uppercase letter.
 Password must contain at least one lowercase letter.